 In addition, the church is located across Avenida Poblado from Parque Poblado.
 And it is located about three blocks from Parque Lleres.

-Furthermore, all taxi or Uber drivers in Medellín will know where Parque Poblado is located.
+Furthermore, all taxi drivers in Medellín will know where Parque Poblado is located.

 Address: Carrera 42 # 9-37, El Poblado, Medellín